NikolaBlagojevic/pyrecodes/docs/html/_sources/usage/examples/example_1.rst.txt

 Component library JSON file contains the parameters for each of the considered components.

-The component template parameters for BTSs are explained in more detail below, while for other components the logic is the same.
+The component template parameters for BTSs are explained in more detail below.
+The logic is the same for other components.

 There are two BTSs in the system: one that supplies 1 unit of communication service, and the other that supplies 2 units of communication service.
 Remaining parameters are identical.
 This simple example illustrates how very similar componets can be defined using slightly different templates in the component library file.
 An alternative would be to define their supply when system is created, as done in Example 3.